-A design matrix was used to determine which design will be focused on for the remainder of the semester.
+A design matrix was used to determine which design would be integrated into the design.
 Based on the client requirements and team goals, each design was rated in six categories.
 Categories were weighted, with more important criteria having a higher possible score.
 As seen in Table 1, the designs were rated on the level of noise produced, extent of current control, size, safety, ease of manufacturing, and cost.
-Noise and cost, while important considerations, were not as concerning as the other criteria.
+Noise and cost, while important considerations, were not as much of a concern as the other criteria.
 These were each weighted as 10, with the remaining categories each worth 20, making the highest possible score 100.
-The solenoid actuator was rated highest in the noise category because it does not use a motor, which would create noise, and it also involves the least amount of contact between parts.
-For control of current, the linear and solenoid actuators were rated highly since current would only need to be in one direction and turned on and off, as opposed to the belt/motor design which would require an alternating current.
-Preliminary research showed that a solenoid actuator could be entirely self-contained within the orbital cavity, whereas the linear actuator and belt/motor would be much more bulky and require more space, which is why the solenoid actuator was rated higher in this category.
+The electromagnet was rated highest in the noise category because it does not use a motor, which would create noise, and it also involves the least amount of contact between parts.
+For control of current, the linear and electromagnets were rated highly since current would only need to be in one direction and turned on and off, as opposed to the belt/motor design which would require an alternating current.
+Preliminary research showed that a electromagnet could be entirely self-contained within the orbital cavity, whereas the linear actuator and belt/motor would be much more bulky and require more space, which is why the electromagnet was rated higher in this category.
 Each design is safe - there would be no exposed wires or sharp points to pose a danger to the user of the prosthetic, so each design received the same score of 15.
 Since there is a limited amount of time for a prototype to be built, ease of manufacturing was weighted heavily.
 The simplicity of the designs was considered, resulting in the linear actuator being more highly rated than the other two designs.
 The belt/motor design is tremendously complex, with extensive circuitry involved, which is why it did not receive a high rating in this category.
 While cost is a factor, we have an adequate budget, so it was not weighted very heavily.
 Preliminary research on costs of design parts found that the linear actuator would be quite expensive, whereas the other two not nearly as much so.
-The solenoid actuator received the highest total rating of the three designs, so this is the design we will continue to work on for the remainder of the semester.
+The electromagnet received the highest total rating of the three designs, so the design was progressed from this proposed design.